Spooky Halloween events across Leicestershire

 Duffy’s is one of the top music venues in the city and they’re going all out for Halloween.
 Saturday 25 October matinee all ages show Nirvanher (female fronted Nirvana tribute), followed that evening by a female Guns n Roses tribute Bra’s n Roses and a Rocknite.
 On Sunday 26th they’re hosting Riot Fest, featuring local artists Amy DX, Chris Ilett, Hymns for Horses, The Marlinas, Kevin Hewick, Boiler Men and Virginia’s Wolves.
 On Thurs 30 October you can see Caligram and Forlorn, then on Halloween itself, Friday 31 October there’s a free entry Halloween special featuring a Misfits tribute band, rock covers and club night.

+There’s a Halloween Disco on the 31 October at Rothley Court Hotel.
 At Coalville’s Emporium on 1 November there’s the Insomniacz House of Horrors Halloween Rave celebrating their 26th anniversary or Leicester’s Athena is hosting the Solstice UKG Halloween Special rave, also on the 1 November.
 If the late nights aren’t your thing, then no worries, as on 1 November Quarter 25 is hosting an Over 30s Halloween Day Party.